Quantum Network: Security Assessment and Key Management: Discussion and conclusion

-Since the QKD techniques have become mature, network issues should be taken into consideration.
 In this work, we propose solutions to two typical and crucial issues in quantum networks, namely security and key management.
-We tackle the security issue with graph theory and design a communication scheme of the highest security level, where each node broadcasts the XOR result of all its keys.
-To optimize the utility of the data transmission, we propose a key management and data scheduling scheme, achieving near optimal data utility while maintaining the stability of a quantum network.
+We tackle the security issue with graph theory and design a communication scheme of the highest security level, where each intermediate node broadcasts the XOR result of all its keys.
+To optimize the utility of the data.
+These two problems are closely connected in some special situations.
+Suppose the key is free and data cannot be stored in each node.
+Then our optimization problem will reduce to the maximum flow problem in a directed graph.
+If we further assume the capacities of the classical links are the same, this maximum flow will be proportional to the security level according to the max-flow min-cut theorem.

+In this paper, we consider two networks, a classical network for data transmission and a QKD network for key generation.
+The latter can be naturally extended to an entanglement distribution network in the future, where the key distribution and XOR operation correspond to the Einstein–Podolsky–Rosen (EPR) pair distribution and entanglement swapping.
+It is interesting to apply the techniques used in this work to an entanglement distribution network.

-For future works, one can substitute the data communication requests and key rate of an actual quantum network (such as the Hefei 46-node network) and make a field test.
-One can also consider more complex topological structures and other practical issues such as the latency and scalability.
-Moreover, it is also interesting to apply other techniques in the graph theory and network techniques in quantum network optimization.
+For future works, one can substitute the data communication requests and key rate of an actual quantum network (such as the Hefei 46-node network) to our simulations and make a field test of our results.
+One can also consider more complex topological structures and other practical issues such as latency and scalability.

-Finally, a trusted node does not need to perform full QKD with users, i.e., the privacy amplification process can be neglected and raw keys can be directly exchanged \cite{Stacey2015Relay}.
-We call such a node as an honest but curious node.
-In this case the security level lies between trusted and untrusted.
+Finally, a trusted node does not need to perform full QKD with users, i.e., the privacy amplification process can be omitted first and raw keys can be directly exchanged \cite{Stacey2015Relay}.
+We call such a node an honest but curious node.
+In this case, the intermediate nodes lie between trusted and untrusted.
 The security assessment needs more complicated analysis.

-\acknowledgments This work is supported by the National Natural Science Foundation of China Grants No.~11674193 and No.~11875173, and the National Key R\&D Program of China Grants No.~2017YFA0303900 and No.~2017YFA0304004.
-We thank T.~Chen, Y.~Liu, M.~Razavi and S.~Yao for enlightening discussions.